apiaryio/apiaryio.github.com/_posts/2015-06-09-Decoupling-the-Mind-of-the-API-Designer.md

 ---
 title: Decoupling the Mind of the API Designer
-excerpt: Fostering Creativity with Semantically Rich APIs
+excerpt: Fostering creativity by changing how we think about APIs
 layout: post
 date: 2015-06-10 00:00:00 +0200
 author: stephen